waltligon/orangefs/doc/pvfs2-quickstart.md

 headers, and libraries to each machine by some other means.

-Installing PVFS2 on a cluster is quite similar to installing it on a single machine, so familiarize yourself with Section [3](#sec:single){reference-type="ref" reference="sec:single"}.
+Installing PVFS2 on a cluster is quite similar to installing it on a single machine, so familiarize yourself with Section [3](#sec:single).
 We are going to generate one master config file and 8 smaller node-specific config files.
 Again, remember that it is critical to list correct hostnames for each machine, and to make sure that these hostnames match the output of the `hostname` command on each machine that will act as a server.

     root@cluster1:~# /usr/local/pvfs2/bin/pvfs2-genconfig  \
         /etc/pvfs2-fs.conf
     **********************************************************************
             Welcome to the PVFS2 Configuration Generator:

     This interactive script will generate configuration files suitable for use with a new PVFS2 file system.
 Please see the PVFS2 quickstart guide for details.

     **********************************************************************

     You must first select the network protocol that your file system will use.
     The only currently supported options are "tcp" and "gm".

     * Enter protocol type [Default is tcp]:

     Choose a TCP/IP port for the servers to listen on.
 Note that this script assumes that all servers will use the same port number.

     * Enter port number [Default is 3334]:

     Next you must list the hostnames of the machines that will act as I/O servers.
 Acceptable syntax is "node1, node2, ..." or "node{#-#,#,#}".

     * Enter hostnames [Default is localhost]: cluster{1-8}

     Now list the hostnames of the machines that will act as Metadata servers.
 This list may or may not overlap with the I/O server list.

     * Enter hostnames [Default is localhost]: cluster1

     Configured a total of 8 servers:
     8 of them are I/O servers.
     1 of them are Metadata servers.

     * Would you like to verify server list (y/n) [Default is n]? y

     ****** I/O servers:
     tcp://cluster1:3334
     tcp://cluster2:3334